 - Type 5: Soft blobs with clear cut edges that are very easy to pass.

 - Type 6: Fluffy, mushy pieces with ragged edges that can be an indicator of mild diarrhea.

 - Type 7: Watery with no solid pieces.
 This is a clear indicator of diarrhea (i.e., stool moving through your bowels very quickly).

 Any "extreme" in your poop's texture, color, or frequency indicates there may be a problem.
-In other words: If your BM feels hard or painful, urgent or liquidy, nonexistent or excessive, or if its color makes you gasp (and you haven't eaten beets or loads of leafy greens), holler at your doctor.
+In other words: If your BM feels hard or painful to pass, urgent or liquidy, nonexistent or excessive, or if its color makes you confused (granted you haven't eaten beets or loads of leafy greens), holler at your doctor.
 They can run a stool panel test and refer you to a gastroenterologist if necessary.